Experienced Injury Attorney in Reno

 Call (775) 573-0229 today to speak with our legal team in a complimentary case evaluation.

-In every legal situation, it's necessary to prove both liability (which is another word for legal responsibility) and damages.
-You can be hurt in an auto accident, and therefore have damages, but if the other driver involved is not liable, you do not have a strong case against them.
+In every legal case, you must prove both liability (legal responsibility) and damages.
+You may suffer harm in an auto accident and have damages, but if the other driver is not legally responsible, you will not have a strong claim against them.

-There are numerous claims possible in any given injury case.
+There are many types of claims that may arise in a personal injury case.
 These include:

 - Negligence

-- Negligence per se (when the violation of a law is involved)
+- Negligence per se (when a law has been violated)

-All claims are composed of elements.
-For instance, in Nevada, as in many states, in order to prove negligence you need to demonstrate through evidence (usually testimony or documents) that:
+All claims involve multiple elements.
+In Nevada—as in many states—to prove negligence, you need to show through evidence such as testimony or records that:

-- The defendant owed a duty of care to the plaintiff (the injured party who brings the claim).
+- The defendant owed a duty of care to the plaintiff (the person bringing the claim).

 - The defendant breached that duty.